vladcranga/python-weather/README.md

 ## Features:
 - **City Search**: Enter the name of a city to retrieve weather data.
 - **Coordinates Search**: Enter latitude and longitude to get weather information for a specific location.
 - **Favourite Cities**: Save cities by clicking on "Save to Favourites".
-Saved cities will be available on app launch.
+Saved cities will be available on launch.
 - **Five-Day Forecast**: View an extended five-day weather forecast below the current weather details.
 - **Get Coordinates**: Use the "Get Coordinates" button to open a web tool that helps find the latitude and longitude for a location.